 Bathscape is a 6-year landscape partnership project which aims to restore and reconnect people with the natural landscape around Bath.
 The Circuit of Bath (CoB) is a long-distance way marked route which circumnavigates the City of Bath over 21.5 miles.
 The route is based on a walk Julian House have been running as a sponsored walk since 2001.

 The Cotswolds Conservation Board have taken this path a stage further by working with Bathscape to permanently way mark the route in both directions as well as create walking guides so it can be walked at any time of year, and in sections.
-CoB Rangers will play a vital role in looking after this route by looking after a section 3--5miles long to enable people to walk it safely.
+CoB Rangers will play a vital role in looking after this route by looking after a section 3-5miles long to enable people to walk it safely.
 However, there is more to the role than that, you are the eyes and ears of the route and great ambassadors for walking and accessing the countryside.

 The Cotswolds Conservation Board looks after the Cotswolds National Landscape, more information can be found here: www.cotswoldsaonb.org.uk/.
 The small staff team is supported by over 400 Cotswold Voluntary Wardens.
 You will be joining this team as a CoB Ranger.